jonathanfunk/piano/README.md

 ======

 ## Project
-The objective for this project is to create a functional piano HTML5 Canvas.
+The objective for this project is to create a functional piano.

 ## Technology
 * Atom Text Editor